k8s-88/closet_k/README.md

 # Deployment

-The site is hosted on github pages (deployed from the master branch) and on Heroku (https://katiemodonnell88-closet-k.herokuapp.com/).
-The development and production versions are identical to one another.
+The site is hosted on heroku.(https://katiemodonnell88-closet-k.herokuapp.com/).

-Run locally

-To run this site locally, in your terminal enter: git clone https://github.com/katiemodonnell/closet_k
+Static assets are hosted on Amazon S3.

 # Credits